magdesign/PocketVJ-RTC-Documentation/source/index.rst

 .. image:: _images/00_PocketVJ_RTC.jpg

-Version 01/2020
+Version 03/2021

-This user manual is published by MAG Design without any warranty.
+This user manual is published by magdesign.ch without any warranty.

 Improvements and changes to this manual necessitated by typographical errors, inaccuracies of current information, or improvements to